fcerbell/fcerbell.github.io/_posts/en/2021-05-27-Debian113Server070fail2bantobanobviousattacksources-en.md

 Fail2ban can execute arbitrary commands to block the source IP for a given amount of time, it can also send email with details to the admin, add the source IP to public blacklists or trigger active countermeasures.

 Automatic countermeasures is not a good idea, email notification can rapidly fil your mailbox without any great value, and adding bad ips to public blacklists would need to open outgoing network connections and I personnally do not find automatic blacklist addition as a reliable action.
+We have to keep in mind that the attacks are rarely comnig directly from the attacker machines, but from a botnet, a machine network made of innocent machines infected by a virus.
+All these actions would punish innocent victims way too strongly, from my point of view.

 * TOC
 {:toc}